Skip to main content Skip to complementary content

 Moving a data connection will affect apps that use the data connection and the app users.
 It is important to ensure that app users can continue working with the apps after a move.
 Reloads might need to be recreated and data connection credentials reinstated.
 When you move a data connection, both you (the admin) and the data connection owner must both have, at minimum, edit permissions on the space to which you are moving the data connection.

-Moving a data connection to a shared space
+Requirements for moving a data connection to a shared space

 • Owner